bairhys/prometheus-frigate-exporter/README.md

 This is a docker container that runs a Prometheus exporter for [Frigate](https://frigate.video/) stats.

-Tested with 0.12.0 and 0.13.0 Beta 7 Frigate docker images.
+Tested with 0.12.0 and 0.13.2 Frigate docker images.

 Exports from Frigate API: